The focus in the grade 7 & 8 social studies

 introduced as methods to be used in problem solving.

 mathematical skills, to develop those skills, and to

-One 3-inch, 3-ring binder
+One 1-inch, 3-ring binder

 Six 3-hole punched pocket folders (one for each

 2 boxes Kleenex